gunjanpatel/gunjanpatel.github.io/content/about.md

 Apart from professional life I am also Chairman of RBL Edifice - Co.
 Operative Housing Service Society.

 When I am not volunteering you may find me doing Swimming, Biking, hangout with friends and Travelling with my loving wife.
+Currently I am not active in the community.